antmuse/TankGame/README.md

 # TankGame
-A tank game writed in java, included client and server network.
+A tank game written in java, included client and server network.

 ## Run
 Just start the .jar files in folder "Bin", make fun.